jwatson3d/vagrant/win10dev/README.md

 # Software Provisioning

-The base operating system is **Windows 8.1 Enterprise x64** which includes **PowerShell 4**.
-It is licensed as 'Trial Edition' so you have 90 days grace period to supply your own MSDN developer license for activation (or destroy the machine and re-provision a new image).
+The base operating system is **Windows 10 Enterprise x64** (Build 10240, RTM).
+It is licensed as 'Trial Edition' so you have 90 days grace period to supply your own MSDN developer license for permanent activation (or destroy the machine and re-provision a new image).

 The following software will be installed automatically during provisioning phase (intial startup):